vuejs/eslint-config-typescript/README.md

   ...pluginVue.configs["flat/essential"],

   ...vueTsEslintConfig({
-    // Supports all the configurations in https://typescript-eslint.io/users/configs#getting-started
+    // Supports all the recommended configurations in https://typescript-eslint.io/users/configs#recommended-configurations
     extends: [
       // By default, only the recommended rules are enabled.
       "recommended",